ikatsuro/iroquest/README.md

 Simply replace OngoingQuestListInfo.lub in System folder where the game is installed.

 <h3>Contributions</h3>
-This is a WiP any help in finding out more missing quests would be appreciated.
+This is a WiP any help in finding out more missing quests would be appreciated you can dm on Discord @ikatsuro .
 Gluck Have fun ;)